MAT Manual

 Update CUDA facets in a possibly asynchronous way while

-executes.
+bodyexecutes.
 Behind the scenes, a separate CUDA stream is used to copy between registered host memory and device memory.
-Whenwith-syncing-cuda-facets
+Whenwith-syncing-cuda-facetsfinishes either by returning normally or by a performing a non-local-exit the following are true:All

 It is an error if the same matrix appears in both

-, but the same matrix may appear any number of times in one of them.If
+mats-to-cudaandmats-to-cuda-host, but the same matrix may appear any number of times in one of them.If

-, unsafe accesses to facets of these matrices are not detected, but the whole operation has a bit less overhead.
+safepis true, then the all matrices in either of the two lists are effectively locked for output untilwith-syncing-cuda-facetsfinishes.
+With SAFEnil, unsafe accesses to facets of these matrices are not detected, but the whole operation has a bit less overhead.

 [variable] *syncing-cuda-facets-safe-p* t